cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Client (U): Entity which has knowledge of a password and wishes to authenticate.
 - Server (S): Entity which authenticates clients using passwords.
 - (skX, pkX): A key pair used in role X; skX is the private key and pkX is the public key.
-For example, (skU, pkU) refers to the U's private and public key.
+For example, (skU, pkU) refers to U's private and public key.
 - pk(skX): The public key corresponding to private key skX.
 - concat(x0, ..., xN): Concatenation of byte strings.
   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.